Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 **In time series, the CAPM is partially useful:**

 1. **Market risk matters:** Beta captures a meaningful portion of stock return variation, confirming that market movements are an important driver of individual stock returns.
-After currency conversion, average R² improved to 0.233, indicating that eliminating currency noise improves the model fit.
+After currency and risk-free rate conversion, average R² improved to 0.236, indicating that eliminating currency noise improves the model fit.

 2. **Idiosyncratic risk dominates:** Approximately 77% of return variation remains unexplained by the market, indicating that firm-specific factors, sector effects, and other non-market drivers play a substantial role.
 This is expected and consistent with finance literature.